 For board game publishers, I proofread rulebooks, cards, box covers and other written components as a final check before the files go to print.
 I can edit rulebooks for publishers before final layout or for designers wanting to submit their game to publishers.

-I also work on other written material such as websites, crowdfunding/Kickstarter pages, newsletters, information sheets, promotional material and blog posts.
+I also work on other written material such as non-fiction, websites, crowdfunding/Kickstarter pages, newsletters, information sheets, promotional material and blog posts.

 If you’d like to work with an editorial professional who can help you ensure accuracy, clarity and consistency in your writing, please visit my website for more information or get in touch.

-- Copyediting and proofreading US English and non-native English
+- UK and US English

 - Board games and card games